 - a.
-When notifying the public about the grant award and activities. - b.
-When seeking applicants to participate in the program. - c.
-When seeking qualified contractors. - d.
+When notifying the public about the grant award and activities; - b.
+When seeking applicants to participate in the program; - c.
+When seeking qualified contractors; and - d.
 When working with homeowners selected for assistance.

-3. The nature and importance of programs, activities or services provided by Community Development to the LEP population.
+3. The nature and importance of programs, activities or services provided by Cook County to the LEP population.

-Community Development plays a critical role in maintaining quality of life.
-The primary objective is the development of viable communities through improvement of living conditions, housing and the expansion of economic opportunities in cities and counties.
+Community Development and the availability of public safety & utilities play a critical role in maintaining quality of life.
+The primary objective of Community Development is the development of viable communities through improvement of living conditions, housing and expansion of economic opportunities in cities and counties.
 Outreach throughout the community helps to ensure awareness of our programs.
-The majority of the County's population (95.5%) speak English.
-Other than English speaking individuals, Community Development staff are most likely to encounter Spanish speaking or Other Indo-European language speaking LEP individuals through office visits, phone conversations and during surveys.
+The majority of the County's population (95.6%) speak English.
+Other than English speaking individuals, Cook County staff are most likely to encounter Spanish or Other Indo-European Island speaking LEP individuals through office visits, phone conversations, field visits and during surveys.
 Upon client request, Cook County will provide oral interpreters using bi-lingual employees or qualified contract interpreters.
-To date, all LEP individuals have provided their own interpreter, whether a child or a friend.
+To date, all LEP individuals have provided their own interpreter-a child or friend.

-Nature of the Program(s): Housing Activities, Public Facilities, and Economic Development.
+Nature of the Program(s): Daily Activities, Public Safety, Housing Activities, Public Facilities and Community/Economic Development.

-Importance of the Program(s): Denial or delay of access to services or information would not have serious or life-threatening implications for the LEP individual.
+Importance of the Programs, Activities or Services: Denial or delay of access to programs, activities, services or information would not have serious or life-threatening implications for the LEP individual except in relation to public safety services.